Skip to content

 Principle 4: Track Everything

-You can’t improve what you don’t measure.
-Even a simple weekly check-in with your key numbers will put you ahead of 90% of creators who never look at their data.
+You cannot improve what you don’t measure.
+A simple weekly check-in with your key numbers puts you ahead of 90% of creators who never look at their data.
+When you track consistently, your decisions get smarter every week.

 Principle 5: Don’t Compare Your Day 1 to Someone’s Day 365